BarbourSmith/Maslow-4-compact/README.md

 ## Maslow Motor

+The motor shaft is 8mm and has one flat side, but is shown here with a 9mm round shaft to create proper cutaway holes.

 This is a model of the Etonm ET-WGM58AE motor used by the Maslow CNC.
 A schematic for this motor can be found in https://github.com/MaslowCNC/Electronics/tree/master/Documentation/Data%20Sheets

-## Mounting Holes

-Hole of 2.25mm is the recommended clearance bolt hole for a M4 bolt, not the measured hole id for the thread which will be 3.3mm

 ## Bump Around Shaft

 The radius of this is not displayed on the diagram, and is estimated.
 It should be checked.

+## Mounting Holes

+Hole of 2.25mm is the recommended clearance bolt hole for a M4 bolt, not the measured hole id for the thread which will be 3.3mm